rosantoz/rm-apr-2018/README.md

 * For larger good practice changes, it is fine to just describe these changes without actually making the change.

 Answer:
 I'm going to do this in a Pull Request format and adding my comments.
-Please check here: [link to the PR to be added]
+Please check here: https://github.com/rosantoz/rm-apr-2018/pull/1